 The embryo is then transferred into the woman's uterus through the cervix.
 Most couples

 transfer 2 embryos.
 More may be transferred in certain cases.
 IVF is the most common

 form of ART.
 It's often the treatment of choice for a woman with blocked, severely

 damaged, or absent fallopian tubes.
 IVF is also used for infertility caused by endometriosis

 or male factor infertility.
 IVF is sometimes used to treat couples with long-term

 unexplained infertility who have not been able to get pregnant with other treatments.

 Intracytoplasmic sperm injection (ICSI).
 In this procedure, a single sperm is injected directly into an egg.
 This method is

 most commonly used to help with male factor infertility problems.

-- Gamete intrafallopian transfer (GIFT).
-This involves using a fiber-optic instrument called a laparoscope to guide the transfer
+Gamete intrafallopian transfer (GIFT).
+This is done with a fiber-optic instrument called a laparoscope to guide the transfer

 of unfertilized eggs and sperm into the woman's fallopian tubes through small incisions